Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Control System

 \subsection{Sensors and Architecture}

 A key part of achieving the stability and positioning accuracy required for the interferometry is the navigation and control system.
 This system is comprised of a variety of sensors, actuators, and processing computers spread across the three robotic platforms and interfaces with all \textit{Pyxis} systems.
-Here we describe an overview the physical elements that contribute to the control of \textit{Pyxis}, followed by the software architecture and the control system design.
+Here we describe an overview of the physical elements that contribute to the control of \textit{Pyxis}, followed by the software architecture and the control system design.

-It is clear from Figure \ref{fig:pyxis_schematic} that many of the \textit{Pyxis} subsystems are devoted to metrology and navigation at varying levels of granularity in order to achieve sub-wavelength precision, with coarse sensors providing sufficient accuracy for unambiguous operation of higher resolution sensors.
-Absolute attitude measurement is achieved using star tracker cameras on each deputy, described further in Section \ref{sec:startracker}.
+It is clear from Figure \ref{fig:pyxis_schematic} that many of the \textit{Pyxis} subsystems are devoted to metrology and navigation at varying levels of granularity in order to achieve sub-wavelength precision, with coarse sensors providing sufficient accuracy for unambiguous operation of higher resolution sensors. \red{However, we also note that the mechanical stability requirements in Section~2.1 represent the requirements for obtaining starlight fringes, which is possible without this nested measurement system.} Absolute attitude measurement is achieved using star tracker cameras on each deputy, described further in Section \ref{sec:startracker}.
 Attitude is also tracked via inertial measurements, using six 3-axis accelerometers on each robot, and a fibre laser gyroscope (FLG; VG035LND from Fizoptica) on the chief robot.
 The coarse metrology camera also captures the position of the deputy satellites in 3 dimensions with respect to the chief body frame.
 The central frame of reference, however, is defined through a high precision star tracker on the chief robot.
 This star tracker consists of a finite-conjugate version of the diamond-turned telescopes described earlier in Section \ref{sec:mechanical} combined with a FLIR Blackfly camera containing an IMX178 sensor.
-This allows us to obtain a $\pm 40$~arcminutes field of view, with 1.5" per pixel; ample enough to sample the FWHM of a guide star under the seeing conditions of Mt Stromlo without pixel phase errors.
+This allows us to obtain a $\pm 40$~arcminutes field of view with 1.5" per pixel, ample enough to sample the FWHM of a guide star under the seeing conditions of Mt Stromlo without pixel phase errors.
 This, together with the attitude measurements supplied from the sensors listed above, provides \textit{Pyxis} with a reference frame independent from the Earth and co-moving with the platforms themselves.